-In the shadows of the Notre Dame Cathedral, we waited for just under an hour to ascend the 387 stairs of her north tower.
+In the shadows of Notre Dame, we waited for just under an hour to ascend the 387 stairs of the cathedral’s north tower.

 Once high above the rooftops of Paris, we strolled about the Galerie des Chimères marveling at the figures there.
-The statues gazing at La Tour Eiffel and Sacré Coeur are technically not gargoyles since they are spoutless.
-Also, the animal hybrids are not original to Gothic masterpiece Notre Dame as they were added during renovations in the nineteenth century.
+The statues gazing at La Tour Eiffeland Sacré Coeur are technically not gargoyles since they are spoutless.
+Also, these animal hybrids are not original to Notre Dame, since they were added during renovations in the nineteenth century.

-Gargoyle or not, these grotesques indeed have some of the grandest views of Paris!
+Gargoyle or not, these grotesques certainly have some of the grandest views of Paris!

 Interesting shots – thanks